The Undergraduate Experience

 The Council of Public Liberal Arts Colleges (COPLAC) offers a limited number of shared online courses using synchronous and asynchronous distance technology.
 MCLA students may apply to take online courses at a COPLAC institution if such courses address unmet student and/or program needs.
 Students must have a full-time schedule at MCLA exclusive of the COPLAC course for financial aid purposes.
 For additional information, please contact the Registrar's Office at 413-662-5216 or email@example.com.

 Cross-Enrollment at Berkshire Community College/Williams College

 A limited number of matriculated students enrolled full-time and in good academic standing may register without additional tuition at Williams College or Berkshire Community College for courses not offered by MCLA.
-Interested students should consult the Registrar's Office at 413-662-5216 or email@example.com.
+Students must have a full-time schedule at MCLA exclusive of the off-campus course for financial aid purposes.
+Interested students should consult the Registrar's Office at 413-662-5216 or firstname.lastname@example.org.

 First-Year Experience (FYE)

 The "First-Year Experience" is a strategically integrated approach to help support and prepare students for the transition from high school to college.
-The MCLA Onboarding Process, Orientation, Academies, and the First 8 Weeks programs are designed to enhance meaningful participation in academics and co-curricular social life.
+The MCLA Onboarding Process, Orientation, Academies, the First 8 Weeks programs, and the First-Year Seminar (FSEM) course are designed to enhance meaningful participation in academics and co-curricular social life.
 This experience will foster students' enthusiasm for learning and create a sense of belonging in the MCLA Community.

 FIRST 8 WEEKS